What's the best product for your savings?

 Which is the best product for you?

 A variable rate savings account may be the best option.
-Most variable products allow you to dip into your money whenever you need it – for things like unexpected bills, or last-minute holidays.
+Most variable products allow you to dip into your money if you need it – for things like unexpected bills, or last-minute holidays.

-- You can keep adding money to your savings account.
+• You can usually keep adding money to your savings account.

-- As rates can change, you might not be able to plan ahead as well as compared to a fixed rate account.
+• As rates can change, you might not be able to plan ahead as well, compared to a fixed rate account.

 Check out our easy access savings accounts.